collective/collective.honeypot/README.rst

 fixes that can be applied, especially for ``plone.app.discussion`` and ``quintagroup.plonecomments``.

+We use ``z3c.jbot`` to fix the scripts and templates.
+This means that we only fix them at the original location.
+If we override a script or template in an own skin layer or via some zcml, then our fix has no effect, so you need to do a fix yourself.

 So, what are the actual fixes that this package contains?

 - Some forms may get the invisible honeypot field automatically.
 This